 Board 25%

 Executive Leadership Team 50%

-Senior Leadership Team 44.8%
+Senior Leadership Team 49%

-REA Group Workforce 49.1%
+REA Group Workforce (Aust.)
+49%

-Organisational Talent Programs 46%
+REA Group Workforce (Asia) 53%

-2019 Graduate Program 67%
+2020 Graduate Program 50%

 REA Group tracks and reports gender statistics to the Workplace Gender Equality Agency (WGEA).
-A copy of these reports can be obtained at the WGEA website (www.wgea.gov.au/sites/default/files/ public_reports).
+A copy of these reports can be obtained at the WGEA website (www.wgea.gov.au/sites/default/files/public\reports).

-10.2 Our initiatives which support diversity and inclusion
+10.2 Our ongoing support for diversity and inclusion

-Whilst gender balance is a particular focus of our diversity and inclusion strategy, diversity at REA Group refers to all characteristics that makes individuals different from each other, such as diversity of thought, religion, race, ethnicity, language, gender, sexual orientation, disability or age.
+Whilst gender balance is a particular focus of our diversity and inclusion strategy, it is important to acknowledge that diversity at REA Group refers to all characteristic that contribute to an individual's identity and make them unique, such as diversity of thought, religion, race, ethnicity, language, gender, sexual orientation, disability or age.